smitbaranwal/ratio/README.md

 ## Framework

-FinGrow uses [nextJS](https://nextjs.org/), the best existing React framework, as the foundation framework and [Module](https://github.com/fingrow/module) package for Apps.
+FinGrow uses [Next.js](https://nextjs.org/), the best existing React framework, as the foundation framework and [Packages](https://github.com/smitbaranwal/Fin-Grow_React_App/blob/master/package.json) package for Apps.

 ## Installation ⚒️

-Installing and running the template is super easy in Materio, please follow these steps and you should be ready to rock 🤘

-1. Make sure you have installed Node.js (LTS).
+1. Make sure Node.js (LTS).
 If Node.js is already installed in your system, make sure the installed version is LTS (and not the latest version)
-2. Navigate to the `typescript-version` or `javascript-version` folder and run following command to install our local dependencies listed in `package.json`.
+2. Navigate to the `src` folder and run following command to install our local dependencies listed in `package.json`.
 You can use `npm` OR `yarn` as per your preference.

-> It is recommended to use yarn for better dependency management
 ```bash
 # For npm
 npm install --legacy-peer-deps